Skip to main content

 Cultural Competence.
 Licensees MUST take a course in cultural competency every renewal period.
 Licensees may choose from a variety of courses.
 The course must be a minimum of one hour.
 Additional details can be found on our Cultural Competency Page.

-The Oregon Pain Management Commission's Pain Management Module is required to be taken at every renewal.
-The course is free and worth 1.5 CC.
+The Oregon Pain Management Commission's Pain Management Module is required to be taken at every renewal, in accordance with ORS 413.590(j).
+The course is free.

 Click here to take the course.

-PLEASE NOTE: If your initial licensure was within the current certification period, you do not need to complete the module again at renewal.
-You MUST add a continuing competency activity during renewal and upload the course certificate, as it will not transfer from your application automatically.
+• If you were initially licensed after April 1, 2024, you have already taken the course as part of your initial application.
+You do not need to complete the module again at renewal, however you MUST add a continuing competency activity during renewal and upload the course certificate, as it will not transfer from your application automatically.

 The Board allows for a wide range of qualifying courses and activities and allows for both clinical and non-clinical content.